Grimes: 2014–2017: Art Angels

 On June 26, 2014, Grimes premiered the new track "Go", produced by and featuring Blood Diamonds.
 It was a track that had been written for and rejected by Rihanna and was premiered on Zane Lowe's radio 1 show.
 Rolling Stone ranked it number fourteen on their Best Songs of 2014 list.
 In July 2014, Grimes was featured on Bleachers' song "Take Me Away" from their album, Strange Desire.
 On August 19, 2014, Grimes was featured in the music for the remix of Haim's My Song 5.

 On March 8, 2015, Grimes released a self-directed video for a demo version of "Realiti" from an abandoned album.
-It received critical acclaim from music critics, being named Best New Music by Jenn Pelly from Pitchfork, calling it the "best new Grimes song since Visions".
+It received critical acclaim from music critics, being named Best New Music by Jenn Pelly from Pitchfork, calling it the "best new Grimes song since Visions."
 On March 15, 2015, Grimes and Bleachers released their collaboration, "Entropy" for the HBO TV show Girls.
 In the summer of 2015, Grimes toured with Lana Del Rey for several of her Endless Summer Tour dates.
 She then toured in the fall of 2015 as the headliner of her own Rhinestone Cowgirls Tour with opener Nicole Dollanganger.

-Speaking of her upcoming fourth album, scheduled for a "surprise" release in October, Grimes said that record was recorded with "real instruments", a departure from the primarily synth and sampler driven composing of her prior releases.
+Speaking of her upcoming fourth album, scheduled for a "surprise" release in October 2015, Grimes said that record was recorded with "real instruments", a departure from the primarily synth and sampler driven composing of her prior releases.
 On October 26, 2015, Grimes released the lead single of the album, "Flesh Without Blood", as well as a two-act music video comprising both "Flesh Without Blood" and "Life in the Vivid Dream", another song from the upcoming album.
-The album, titled Art Angels, was released in November to favourable reviews, garnering an 88 (out of 100) rating on Metacritic and the Best New Music designation from Pitchfork.
-Jessica Hopper of Pitchfork described Art Angels as "evidence of Boucher's labor and an articulation of a pop vision that is incontrovertibly hers... an epic holiday buffet of tendentious feminist fuck-off, with second helpings for anonymous commenters and music industry blood-suckers".
+The album, titled Art Angels, was released in November 2015 to favourable reviews, garnering an 88 (out of 100) rating on Metacritic and the Best New Music designation from Pitchfork.
+Jessica Hopper of Pitchfork described Art Angels as "evidence of Boucher's labor and an articulation of a pop vision that is incontrovertibly hers... an epic holiday buffet of tendentious feminist fuck-off, with second helpings for anonymous commenters and music industry blood-suckers."

-Art Angels was named best album of the year by NME, Exclaim!, and Stereogum.
+Art Angels was named the best album of 2015 by NME, Exclaim!, and Stereogum.
 It peaked at number 1 on the Billboard US Top Alternative Album Chart and number 2 on the Billboard Top Independent Album chart.
 Grimes won the 2016 International award at the Socan Annual Awards and the 2016 Harper's Bazaar Musician of the Year Award in October.